ISRO plans mission to Venus, eyes Dec 2024 launch window | Technology

 - India

-After sending missions to the Moon and Mars, the ISRO is now readying a spacecraft to orbit Venus to study what lies below the surface of the solar system's hottest planet, and also unravel the mysteries under the Sulfuric Acid clouds enveloping it.
+After sending missions to the Moon and Mars, ISRO is now readying a spacecraft to orbit Venus to study what lies below the surface of the hottest planet in the solar system and also unravel the mysteries under the sulfuric acid clouds enveloping it.

-Among the experiments planned to include an investigation of the surface processes and shallow sub-surface stratigraphy, including active volcanic hotspots and lava flows, studying the structure, composition, and dynamics of the atmosphere, and investigation of solar wind interaction with the Venusian Ionosphere.
+''Goal is to review that unique additional knowledge observation can be done and see that we are not repeating what all has already been done.
+Repeating some of them is not a crime but if we bring uniqueness, it will have an impact globally,”he said.
+Among the experiments planned include investigation of the surface processes and shallow sub-surface stratigraphy, including active volcanic hotspots and lava flows, studying the structure, composition and dynamics of the atmosphere and investigation of solar wind interaction with Venusian Ionosphere.

+A key instrument on the spacecraft will be the high resolution synthetic aperture radar to examine the Venusian surface, which is covered by dense clouds that make it impossible to view the planet's surface.

+''No prior observation of the sub-surface of Venus has been done.
+So, we will be flying the sub-surface radar for the first time.
+It will penetrate the sub-surface of Venus upto a few hundred meters,'' T Maria Antonita, Space Science Programme Officer, ISRO, said in her presentation at the virtual meet.
+The mission will also bring an instrument to Venus to examine the planet's atmosphere in infrared, ultraviolet and submillimeter wavelengths, she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)